-Students who are on the Health Insurance Plan may obtain coverage for their spouse and/or dependent children by enrolling them before September 30 for the fall semester, January 31 for the winter semester, or May 31 for the summer semester.
-They paying the additional fee(s) at the SRC office.
-You may also apply for dependent coverage on-line using VISA or MASTERCARD – only by going to wespeakstudent.com prior to the deadline dates noted above.
+Students who are on the Health Insurance Plan may obtain coverage for their spouse and/or dependent children by enrolling them before October 23 for the fall semester, January 31 for the winter semester, or May 31 for the summer semester.
+You may pay the additional fee(s) at the SRC office, or you may also apply for dependent coverage on-line using VISA or MASTERCARD – only by going to wespeakstudent.com prior to the deadline dates noted above.

 "DEPENDENT CHILD OR CHILDREN" means any natural child, step-child or legally adopted child of the student, who is 20 years of age and under, unmarried, and receives full support and maintenance from the student; or 21 years of age but less than 25 years of age, unmarried, and receives full support and maintenance from the student due to full-time attendance at an accredited institute, college or university in Canada; or who receives full support and maintenance from the student by reason of mental or physical infirmity, is a resident of Canada, and is covered under the provincial health insurance plan.

-During the months of September, January and May, each full-time student who has alternative health insurance may choose to opt-out by going on to the SRC website, www.stclair-src.org, and by following the links provided or by going directly to the wespeakstudent.com website (slide down to "St. Clair College" under "Choose Your School").
+During the months of September-October, January and May, each full-time student who has alternative health insurance may choose to opt-out by going on to the SRC website, www.stclair-src.org, and by following the links provided; or by going directly to the wespeakstudent.com website (slide down to "St. Clair College" under "Choose Your School").

 (NOTE: You may only opt-out in the semester you started school)

-You only opt-out one time for the whole year, in the first month of your first semester.
+You only opt-out one time for the whole year, during the first month of your first semester.